 Which accessory gives you the most fashion muscle per square inch?
 A big, gorgeous scarf!
-About a month ago, we spotted an amazing chiffon.
-Today we’re making it into something wonderful.
-In our ongoing job as “trend-spotters,” we’re always on the lookout for the coolest items on the store shelves that we can show you how to make on your own.
-Adding tassels, along the sides and/or across the bottom, to this season’s scarves seems to not only be a fashion winner, it also ups the price of the accessory by about 200%!
+Awhile back, we spotted and purchased an amazing chiffon at a local fabric retailer.
+We’ve pulled it out to make it into something wonderful.
+In our ongoing job as “trend-spotters,” we’re always on the lookout for the coolest items on the store shelves so we can show you how to make on your own.
+Adding tassels, along the sides and/or across the bottom, to a simple scarf is not only be a fashion winner, it also seems to up the price of the accessory in the stores by about 200%!
 Here’s what you need to know: scarves are super easy to make as are custom tassels.

 Patterned Chiffon is a very lovely and very inexpensive option for making scarves.
-It’s generally 54″+ in width (our choice was 58″) and normally ranges from just $4.00 to $7.00 per yard.
+It’s generally 54″+ in width (our choice was 58″) and normally is under $10 per yard.

-We used two yards for our design below, so for under $20 (including the floss for all the tassels), we created a designer style scarf that would easily fetch twice that in a boutique.
+We used two yards for our design below, so for under $20 (including the floss for all the tassels), we created a designer style scarf that could easily fetch two to three times that in a boutique.

 Our scarf finishes at approximately 40″ wide x 70″ high, excluding the tassels.